The Crater Lake Monster: Plot

 When the sheriff returns the next day to the location where the robbery suspect went missing, he finds several massive footprints before the monster suddenly emerges.
 He shoots all six shots in his revolver at it, before jumping into his car and driving away.
 He tells Calkins, Turner, and Patterson about the incident, and his description of the monster fits that of a plesiosaurus.
-While the three scientists are excited at the idea of a living dinosaur in the lake, the sheriff is determined to kill it before more lives are put at risk.
+While the three scientists are excited at the idea of a living prehistoric animal in the lake, the sheriff is determined to kill it before more lives are put at risk.

 The sheriff, Calkins, Turner, and Patterson host a town meeting in the diner the next day, informing the town of the danger and what they plan to do to stop the monster.
 Arnie and Mitch ultimately take the scientists' side in favor of keeping the monster alive, saying it'll bring in a significant amount of money for the town.
 However, a man named Ferguson is attacked by the monster and barely manages to make it to safety inside the diner.
 The Sheriff, Turner, Patterson, Arnie, and Mitch all go outside to confront the monster, which is just near some farming vehicles and a wall of hay bales.
 The Sheriff starts a bulldozer, but Arnie attempts to stop him at gunpoint, saying that the monster must live.
 The Sheriff convinces him that nothing will stop the monster without killing it, and Arnie jumps in the back, shotgun ready.
 As the monster draws closer, Arnie panics and attempts to flee, only to be caught and killed by the monster.
 The Sheriff slams into the monster with the bulldozer, causing it to drop Arnie's corpse.
 When it reaches its head down to try to pick up Arnie's body again, the Sheriff drives the bulldozer forward and repeatedly slams into the monster's neck, finally killing it.

 After the battle, the Sheriff, Calkins, Turner, Patterson, and Mitch all mourn Arnie's death, with Mitch vowing to continue the boat rental service that he and Arnie started, softly repeating "our boats...our boats."